bilalcaliskan/k8s-http-multiplexer/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 This is a project for multiplexing HTTP requests inside a Kubernetes cluster.
-When you need to send a HTTP request to each container in a cluster cluster with a single HTTP request, k8s-http-multiplexer is what you need exactly.
+When you need to send a HTTP request to each container in a cluster with a single HTTP request, k8s-http-multiplexer is what you need exactly.

 Please note that **k8s-http-multiplexer** should be running inside a target Kubernetes cluster to properly operate.